PHYS 1 & 2 SERIES FAQS

 TRANSFER PHYSICS COURSES, PETITIONS FOR COURSE EQUIVALENCY

-What California Community College courses are equivalent to the 1 series or 2 series?
-Can you confirm that I will receive a particular PHYS 1 or PHYS 2 series equivalency based on what I see on ASSIST?
+What California Community College (CCC) courses are equivalent to the 1 series or 2 series?
+Can you confirm that I will receive a particular PHYS 1 or PHYS 2 series equivalency for a CCC course?

 Due to the high volume of inquiries of this type, all students will be referred to ASSIST to determine and confirm this information.
 If you are unsure of how to properly read/interpret articulation agreements on ASSIST, you must read through our Transfer Credits webpage.
 Please also keep the following information in mind about articulations: